dmitrikozlov/MJSocialComposeViewController/README.md

 in applications which may be running on older iOS versions, 5.0 and above.
 On versions below 6.0 the functionality degrades to supporting Twitter network only.

-MJSocialComposeViewController is not intrusive if there is no need for that.
-If you compile you project for iOS version 6.0 and above then MJSocialComposeViewController ceases to exist.
-You project uses iOS 6.0 native SLComposeViewController class.
+MJSocialComposeViewController is not intrusive when there is no need for that.
+If you compile you project for iOS version 6.0 and above then MJSocialComposeViewController will cease to exist.
+You project will use iOS 6.0 native SLComposeViewController class.
 You do not need to do anything special when you drop support of older iOS versions in a future.

-MJSocialComposeViewController class is also interesting as an illustration of a proxy class implementation in Objective C and may be used as a tutorial.
+MJSocialComposeViewController class is also interesting as an illustration of a proxy class implementation in Objective C and may serve as a tutorial.

 How to use
 ==========